 eCommerce website builders vs. eBay

-"Is it better to build your own eCommerce website in order to make money online, or sell products directly through eBay?"
+"Is it better to build your own eCommerce website in order to create a sustainable company, or sell products directly through eBay?"

 While eBay allows retailers to start selling any type of product quickly and efficiently, it may be doing small business more harm than good - in the long term.

 One of the main advantages of eBay, for sellers, is that it makes it very easy to begin selling stuff online.
 Domains, Web hosting, eCommerce Web development, and a host of other startup problems are non-existent for pure eBay retailers.

 But if eBay makes it so easy to sell stuff online, why should anyone build their own eCommerce site using shopping cart software?